paritytech/parachains-integration-tests/README.md

 ### Event
 If the `chain` attribute is not defined, it means the event is expected to happpen in the same chain context where the extrinsic was dispatched and as a result of it.
 Otherwise, the `chain` attribute referring to another context must be defined.

-If the event is expected to happen in the same chain context, but as a result of another extrinsic in a remote context, `remote` attribute must be set to `true`.

 Default event listener timeout can be overriden by the `timeout` attribute.

 Example: